 1994 – PC Gaming.
 RAM, Hard Drive, and Windows 3.11 to Windows 95 Upgrades on the family PC.

-2000-2001 – I begin a Geocities website which I call “NuAngel’s Helping Hand.”
+1999-2001 – I begin a Geocities website which I call “NuAngel’s Helping Hand.”
 The “address” had been registered under the name “e_mail_angel” and was originally a site designed to help people find places to get free email instead of paying for it – yes, in the late 1990′s, some people paid for email until services like Hotmail and Juno came around.
-Around this era, NuAngel.net is registered, and points to the Geocities site (…area51/nebula/9006 – or using the same username path: geocities.com/e_mail_angel), where I expanded the site offer gaming headlines, the Half-Life Fox Hole (news and even some exclusive community mods and 3rd party patches for Valve’s Half-Life), and technical support to those who seek it. br>
+Somewhere around 1999, NuAngel.net is registered for the first time, and points to the Geocities site (…area51/nebula/9006 – or using the same username path: geocities.com/e_mail_angel), where I expanded the site offer gaming headlines, the Half-Life Fox Hole (news and even some exclusive community mods and 3rd party patches for Valve’s Half-Life), and technical support to those who seek it. br>

 2000 – December 15th, “Black Friday.”
 The day 3dfx suddenly announced they were going out of business.